bmsleight/delegation-presentation/delegation.rst

 .. note::

+    Last What:
-    Reason for delegatign something should not be it is boring.
+    Reason for delegating something should not be it is boring.

 ----